V (1983 miniseries): Plot

 Some humans (including Mike Donovan's mother, Eleanor Dupres) willingly collaborate with the Visitors, seduced by their power.
 Daniel Bernstein, a grandson of a Jewish Holocaust survivor, joins the Visitor Youth and reveals the location of a scientist family, his neighbors the Maxwells, to the alien cause.
-One teenager, Robin Maxwell, the daughter of a well-known scientist who went into hiding, has a sexual relationship with a male Visitor named Brian, who impregnates her as one of Diana's "medical experiments".
+One teenager, Robin Maxwell, the daughter of a well-known scientist who went into hiding, is seduced by a male Visitor named Brian, who impregnates her as one of Diana's "medical experiments".

 A resistance movement is formed, determined to expose and oppose the Visitors.
 The Los Angeles cell leader is Julie Parrish, a biologist.
 Donovan later joins the group, and again sneaking aboard a mothership in search of Tony, who was captured, he learns from a Visitor named Martin that the story about the Visitors needing waste chemicals is a cover for a darker mission.
-The true purpose of the Visitors' arrival on Earth was to conquer and subdue the planet, steal all of the Earth's water, and harvest the human race as food, leaving only a few as slaves and cannon fodder for the Visitors' wars with other alien races.
+The true purpose of the Visitors is to conquer and subdue the planet, steal all of the Earth's water, and harvest the human race as food, leaving only a few as slaves and cannon fodder for the Visitors' wars with other alien races.
 Martin is one of many dissidents among the Visitors (later known as the Fifth Column) who oppose their leader's plans and would rather co-exist peacefully with the humans.
 Martin then reveals to Donovan that Tony is dead, a victim of Diana's monstrous experiments.
 Afterwards, he befriends Donovan and promises to aid the Resistance.
 He gives Donovan access to one of their sky-fighter ships, which he quickly learns how to pilot.
 He escapes from the mothership along with Robin and another prisoner named Sancho, who had aided Robin's family in their flight out of occupied Los Angeles.

 The Resistance strikes its first blows against the Visitors, procuring laboratory equipment and modern military weapons from National Guard armories to carry on the fight.
-The symbol of the resistance is a blood-red letter V (for victory), spray-painted over posters promoting Visitor friendship among humans.
-The symbol was inspired by Daniel Bernstein's grandfather Abraham, a Holocaust survivor.
+The symbol of the Resistance is a blood-red letter V (for victory), spray-painted over posters promoting Visitor friendship among humans.
+The symbol was inspired by Stanly Bernstein's father Abraham, a Holocaust survivor.

 The miniseries ends with the Visitors now virtually controlling the Earth, and Julie and Elias sending a transmission into space to ask other alien races for help in defeating the occupiers.

-Origins

-Inspired by Sinclair Lewis' antifascist novel It Can't Happen Here (1935), director–producer Kenneth Johnson wrote an adaptation titled Storm Warnings in 1982.
-The script was presented to NBC for production as a television miniseries, but the NBC executives rejected the initial version, claiming it was too "cerebral" for the average American viewer.
-To make the script more marketable, the American fascists were recast as man-eating extraterrestrials in order to capitalize on the popularity of franchises such as Star Wars.
-V, which cost $13 million ($ today) to make, premiered on May 1, 1983.